noaa-pifsc/Centralized-Cruise-Database/CRDMA/docs/Cruise Data Management Application - Testing Documentation.md

             -   Confirm "Create" button will reload the page with the new cruise selected
                 -   Confirm the cruise and attributes were saved successfully
                 -   Confirm QC Validation Issues are added (if any warnings)
-            -   Consult [CRDMA CDVM Testing Documentation](./test_cases/packages/CDVM/CRDMA%20CDVM%20Testing%20Documentation.md) for a testing SOP for the "Insert Cruise" functionality
+            -   X Consult [CRDMA CDVM Testing Documentation](./test_cases/packages/CDVM/CRDMA%20CDVM%20Testing%20Documentation.md) for a testing SOP for the "Insert Cruise" functionality
         -   Selected Cruise:
             -   Confirm "Cruise Summary", and "QC Validation Issues", and "Cruise Legs" tabs are visible
             -   Cruise Summary